vectordotdev/vector/website/docs/reference/transforms/lua.md

 ### Dropping Events

-To drop events, simply not call the emitting function with it.
+To drop events, simply do not call the emitting function with it.
 For example:

 ```lua
 function (event, emit)